bleachbit/docs/_posts/2015-09-25-command-line-interface.md

 `bleachbit --wipe-empty-space ~/.cache/`

-Wiping free empty space does not change how much free space is left, when the process is done.
+Wiping empty space does not change how much free space is left, when the process is done.
 For example, if you start with 10GB free, then you will still have 10GB free when the process is done.

 BleachBit 5.0.2 and earlier used `--wipe-free-space` instead of `--wipe-empty-space`.